fjguipen/lms-backend-graphql/README.md

 ## About the proyect

-This proyect consist in the backend for an API that fulfills the needs of a LMS.
+This proyect is the backend for an API that fulfills the needs of a LMS.
 We have three different available users: adminers, professors and students, and the actions that they can take over the API are restricted by their roles.

 The only pourpse of adminers is to create other users.